MicrosoftDocs/Viva/Viva/glint/people-science/propelling-action-taking.md

 necessary actions are unequally distributed.

 In some organizations, taking action on engagement results is seen as HR’s responsibility.
 Glint data shows that employees typically expect
 HR and leadership to own the actions that result from survey results.
-That result is not unexpected as in many organizations, front-line managers don’t receive results for their teams.
-If they do receive results, they receive them weeks, if not months, after HR and executives do.
+That result isn't unexpected as in many organizations, front-line managers don’t receive results for their teams.
+If they do receive results, they receive them weeks or months later.
 This is often viewed as a good practice because it gives each level of leadership time to synthesize results and prepare responses.
-It also, however, signals to managers that engagement data is not theirs to own and improve.
+Inadvertently, it signals to managers that engagement data is not theirs to own and improve.
 As a result, managers often shift the responsibility of acting and communicating actions to leadership and HR.
-For this reason, HR teams feel responsible for addressing all the feedback that has surfaced during an engagement survey and that feeling can be overwhelming for already stretched teams.
+For this reason, HR teams feel responsible for addressing all the feedback during an engagement survey and that feeling is overwhelming for already stretched teams.
 Finally, limited interaction between senior leadership and employees means that employees have less visibility into the actions being taken.

-Even in organizations that have shifted some ownership to front-line managers, challenges still exist.
+Even in organizations where ownership is shifted to front-line managers, challenges still exist.
 Managers often believe that they bear the entire responsibility of action-taking and that they must respond to every opportunity surfaced in the results.
 This result is more obvious